AdaCore/spark2014/docs/lrm/source/packages.rst

    package body Externals
       with Refined_State => (Combined_Inputs => (Externals.Temperature,
                                                  Externals.Pressure),
-                          -- Input_Only external state so both Temperature and -- Pressure must be Input_Only.
+                          -- Both Temperature and
+                          -- Pressure are inputs only.

                              Displays => (Externals.Main_Display,
                                           Externals.Secondary_Display),
-                          -- Output_Only external state so both Main_Display and
+                          -- Both Main_Display and
-                          -- Secondary_Display must be Output_Only.
+                          -- Secondary_Display are outputs only.

                              Complex_Device => (Saved_Value,
                                                 Out_Reg,
                                                 In_Reg))
-                          -- Complex_Device is a Plain External and may be -- mapped to any sort of constituent. is
+                          -- Complex_Device is a mixture of inputs, outputs and -- non-volatile constituents. is
       Saved_Value : Integer := 0;  -- Initialized as required.

       Out_Reg : Integer
          with Volatile,
-              Output_Only,
+              Async_Readers,
+              Effective_Writes, -- Every value written to the port is significant.
               Address  => System.Storage_Units.To_Address (16#ACECAFE#);

       In_Reg : Integer
          with Volatile,
-              Input_Only,
+              Async_Writers,
               Address  => System.Storage_Units.To_Address (16#A11CAFE#);

       function Last_Value_Sent return Integer
          with Refined_Global => Saved_Value -- Refined_Global aspect only
-                                            -- refers to non external state
+                                            -- refers to a non-volatile
-                                            -- as an Input.
+                                            -- constituent.
       is
       begin
          return Saved_Value;